Rust

 Rust is a language that I’ve been in love with for ages.

 It’s also one of the most frustrating languages I’ve ever used.
-This is because I’ve never written enough rust to actually be good at it.
+This is both because it has a very steep learning curve, and I’ve never written enough rust to actually be good at it.

 It also has the best documentation of any language.